sisco12/Example/README.md

 #Explanation about the methodology

-i tested the Liferay form whether it is taking you to next page or not basically it was against the functional requirements and as result the test suggested is 100% automated.
+I tested the Liferay form whether it is taking you to next page or not basically it was against the functional requirements and as result the test suggested is 100% automated.